Miguel-Oliveiraa/Miguel-Oliveiraa/README.md

 Enthusiast of the best web & mobile development technologies.

+I like to read, study, hangout with friends, watch movies and create new things.

-Passionate about UX/UI and making the user have the best experience possible.
+I'm passionate about UX/UI, I think making the user have the best experience is too important because you show that you care about him.

 "The greatest deception men suffer is from their own opinions."